Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 ```
 &nbsp;

 >Moreover, you may also train data in languages other than Gujarati for creating posTagger in your own language.
-Try experimenting with the hyper-parameters to create the best suitable model for your language.

 &nbsp;

 Enter the Following block of code after this: